apache/tvm-rfcs/rfcs/0006-AMP_pass.md

 - Why is this design the best in the space of possible designs?

 Other alternatives require a lot more work and changes and could probably considered future goals of TVM.
 This include automatic mixed precision training.
+It also operates on the Relay level which is the right place to make these changes and seems to mostly work mostly well out of the box excepting a few issues.

 - What other designs have been considered and what is the rationale for not choosing them?